matteo14c/HaploCoV/README.md

 The file highlyVariableGroups_prioritization.txt will report the novel designations with an additional increase in their HaploCoV score.
 If-any, these novel designations should be probably added to the reference nomenclature.

-## Possible applications. #2 analysing a specific country
+## Possible applications. #2 Analysing data from a specific country

 If you want to analyse data from only a specific country, this can be easily done by using allele variants files found under the alleleVariants/country folder.
 Again you will need to subset your HaploCoV formatted data accordingly, and retain only data from the country of interest.
 This should be relatively easy.
 If for example we want to analyse only data from Thailand we can use the following commands:

-1.`grep -P "\tThailand\t" HaploCoVformattedData.txt > ThaiData` #extract data from Thailand
+`grep -P "\tThailand\t" HaploCoVformattedData.txt > ThaiData` #extract data from Thailand

-2. `perl augmentClusters.pl --metafile ThaiData --posFile Thailand_list.txt --outfile ThaiClusters.txt`
+`perl augmentClusters.pl --metafile ThaiData --posFile Thailand_list.txt --outfile ThaiClusters.txt`

 At this point we can resume the "standard" workflow of HaploCoV, and apply LinToFeats.pl and report.pl :